What is Maine Community Health Options?

 Unfortunately, all health insurance is risky.
 Right now, your risk includes high-premium increases, decreased benefits and the loss of coverage.
 With MCHO, you are part of a member-governed cooperative where your interests are also the primary interests of the cooperative, since you and the other members are the cooperative.

-Maine Community Health Options will partner with select brokers to ensure they have the tools and materials to assist small businesses in making the right decisions.
+Maine Community Health Options partners with select brokers to ensure they have the tools and materials to assist small businesses in making the right decisions.
 Feel free to contact MCHO for the names of brokers that we work directly with or to speak to anyone of our member relations resources to assist you.

-How will MCHO support the patient-physician relationship?
+How does MCHO support the patient-physician relationship?

-How will MCHO support small businesses?
+How does MCHO support small businesses?

 Where can I get more information?